This lemon chicken soup is fresh, light, and easy to make! It’s a delicious twist on the classic chicken noodle soup.

 - Remove and discard the bay leaves.
 Stir in lemon zest, lemon juice, and parsley.

 - Can I substitute chicken breast for the thighs?
 Yes, you can.
-In step 3, add the cooked chicken breast in the last 3 minutes of cooking, otherwise, if you add it in with the pasta it will be tough by the time the soup is done cooking.
+Follow directions as written until step 3.
+Add chicken breast in the last 3 minutes of cooking, otherwise, if you add it in with the pasta it will be tough by the time the soup is done cooking.

 Keywords: chicken soup, noodle soup, spring soup